Basilica of Saint Anthony of Padua

 The Pontifical Basilica of Saint Anthony of Padua (Basilica Pontificia di Sant'Antonio di Padova) is a Catholic church and minor basilica in Padua, Veneto, Northern Italy, dedicated to St. Anthony of Padua.

 Although the basilica is visited as a place of pilgrimage by people from all over the world, it is not the cathedral of the city, a title belonging to the Cathedral-Basilica of St. Mary of Padua.
-The basilica is known locally as "il Santo".
+The basilica is known locally as "il Santo."
 It is one of the national shrines recognized by the Holy See.

+Two chapels within the basilica - the Cappella di San Giacomo and the Cappella del Beato Luca Belludi - are part of the UNESCO World Heritage Site Padua’s fourteenth-century fresco cycles, inscribed in 2021.
+The Cappella di San Giacomo and the Cappella del beato Luca Belludi — are included in the UNESCO World Heritage Site Padua's fourteenth-century fresco cycles, inscribed in 2021.

 History

 Construction of the Basilica probably began around 1232, just one year after the death of St. Anthony.
 It was completed in 1310 although several structural modifications (including the falling of the ambulatory and the construction of a new choir screen) took place between the end of the 14th and the mid-15th century.
 The Saint, according to his will, had been buried in the small church of Santa Maria Mater Domini, probably dating from the late 12th century and near which a convent was founded by him in 1229.
 This church was incorporated into the present basilica as the Cappella della Madonna Mora (Chapel of the Dark Madonna).